Paphos Introduction Walking Tour, Paphos

 Paphos Lighthouse, with its lantern positioned at a focal height of 36 meters above the sea, emits a brilliant and reassuring light that stretches far across the waves.
 Sailors can glimpse this reassuring radiance from a distance of 17 nautical miles, an essential guide for those traversing the Mediterranean waters.
 Its signature is a long flash of white light that renews hope every fifteen seconds.

-7) Church of Agia Kyriaki and Saint Paul's Pillar
+7) Saint Paul's Pillar

-The church was originally a magnificent seven-aisled basilica, but over time, it underwent a transformation, reducing its structure to five aisles.
-Beneath its arching walls, the basilica's mosaic-laden floor told stories of beauty, devotion, and spirituality.
+The Church of Agia Kyriaki was originally a magnificent seven-aisled basilica, but over time, it underwent a transformation, reducing its structure to five aisles.
+If you look around the courtyard, you can still see sections of the ancient stone walls outlining the basilica’s original layout.
+Beneath your feet, fragments of the mosaic floor remain visible in several places, offering a glimpse into the artistic and religious decoration that once filled the building.
 Some fragments of these exquisite mosaics still grace the sacred site, offering a glimpse into the artistic and religious fervor of the past.

-8) Medieval - Frankish Baths
+8) Frankish Baths

-The Medieval - Frankish Baths harken back to the ancient world when communal baths were not just places for personal cleansing but also served as social hubs.
+The Frankish Baths harken back to the ancient world when communal baths were not just places for personal cleansing but also served as social hubs.
 In Paphos, these baths offer a captivating insight into the historical customs of personal hygiene and leisure.

-The Medieval - Frankish Baths of Paphos were constructed during the Frankish period, somewhere between the late 14th and early 15th centuries.
+The Frankish Baths were constructed during the Frankish period, somewhere between the late 14th and early 15th centuries.
 This historical epoch represents a fascinating fusion of architectural styles and cultural practices, and these baths are a tangible testament to this convergence.
 Nestled within the same complex as the early Christian Basilica of Ayias Kyriakis (Chrisopolitissa), the baths are a microcosm of the layered history that characterizes Paphos.

 The architecture of the bath complex is nothing short of remarkable.
 The central structure is meticulously crafted from stone, a testament to the craftsmanship of the era.
 The baths are further adorned with lateral extensions, showcasing the site's expansion and adaptation over time.
 With the arrival of the Ottoman period, the original semi-circular vaulted roofs were replaced with elegant domes, infusing an element of Ottoman architectural influence into the structure.